John Nicholls (footballer): Retirement

 Nicholls retired with a Victorian elite football and Carlton club record of 328 games.
 Some publications list Nicholls as playing 331 games, by reason of a VFL/AFL ruling from 1969 that added three games for Carlton that Nicholls missed while playing interstate football for Victoria to his total: this ruling was rescinded by the VFL/AFL in 1996.

-Nicholls' Victorian elite football games record of 328 was broken by Kevin Murray in Round 18 of 1974 - Murray retired at the end of the 1974 season with 333 VFL/AFL games - while his Carlton club record remained until it was broken by Bruce Doull in Round 1 of 1985.
+Nicholls' Victorian elite football games record of 328 was broken by Kevin Murray in Round 18 of 1974 — Murray retired at the end of the 1974 season with 333 VFL/AFL games — while his Carlton club record remained until it was broken by Bruce Doull in Round 1 of 1985.

 Other matches

 Nicholls also played 31 matches in interstate football for Victoria, and 17 pre-season/night series matches (which are counted as senior by the SANFL and WAFL but not the VFL/AFL).
 If these matches are included, Nicholls played a total of 376 senior career games.

-The VFL/AFL list Nicholls' total as 362, excluding his pre-season/night series matches but including three International Rules matches he played on the 1967 World Tour, which are counted as senior by the VFL/AFL: if his pre-season/night series matches are included here, Nicholls played an overall total of 379 senior career games.
+The VFL/AFL lists Nicholls' total as 366, excluding his pre-season/night series matches but including seven International Rules matches he played on the 1967 and 1968 World Tours (which are counted as senior by the VFL/AFL): if his pre-season/night series matches are included here, Nicholls played an overall total of 383 senior career games.